 How to get to Cresta de Gallo?

 From San Fernando or from any town in Sibuyan, you can rent a boat to sail you to Cresta de Gallo.
 Travel time will depend on which town you are coming from, and on wave conditions.
 Sometimes, boaters will not accept passengers when they know that the sea is turbulent.
-The best time to avoid turbulent waves is early morning, like our 6AM departure time.
+The best time to avoid turbulent waves is to sail early morning, like our 6AM departure time.

 Things to do

 Aside from site seeing, walking along the beautiful shores, taking selfies, pictures, and burning calories under the sun, visitors can also snorkel and collect live shells.
 Visitors may also rent a small boat from the caretaker of the island for fun.
-In overall, there are tons of great things to do here in this paradise.
+Overall, there are tons of great things to do here in this paradise.
 You can never run out of things to do here!

-Where to eat in the island?
+Where to eat on the island?

 Where to stay in Cresta de Gallo Island?